cvanelteren/UploadAssist/README.md

 ## Caveats

 - Unusual project layouts may require manual adjustment; always check your output before submission.
+- All referenced files (including those in subdirectories) are collected and placed at the top level when flattening, and all LaTeX source paths are rewritten to match.
 - Absolute paths in commands like `\includegraphics{/home/me/image.png}` may not be handled as expected.
 Prefer relative paths or use `--include-packages` to specify additional directories.
 - If you encounter issues, please open an issue and include a copy of your problematic project if possible.